 Without a sortation system for handling rest mail, these items will have to be picked up physically and moved to the respective gate for delivery.
 Obviously this is inefficient compared to automated sortation and the additional manning is expensive.

 While it’s possible to redesign an existing sortation system to be able to handle rest mail, it’s usually rather costly, and often, there’s a better business case for designing a separate system.

 A dedicated rest mail sortation system will typically be designed to handle items up to approximately A3 size.
-There’s a few things of such a system that’s worth highlighting:
+There are a few things of such a system that are worth highlighting:

-Instead of loading all items onto delivery trucks indiscriminately when picked up from customers, CEP providers can benefit from thinking about pre-sortation already then.
-For example by dividing items into three groups: Small parcels in one group, regular and larger parcels in another, and odd-size or otherwise non-machinable items in a third group.
-Once the items make their way to the distribution centre, these groups can be loaded onto their respective sortation process.
+Instead of loading all items onto delivery trucks indiscriminately when picked up from customers, CEP providers can benefit from already thinking about pre-sortation.
+For example, by dividing items into three groups: small parcels in one group; regular and larger parcels in another; and odd-size or otherwise non-machinable items in a third group.
+Once the items make their way to the distribution centre, these groups can be loaded onto their respective sortation processes.

 Get the full overview: Read our guide to e-commerce logistics for parcel distributors.

 Distributors who have primarily specialised in courier rather than postal services, have traditionally had separate systems for sorting small, regular and oversize items, respectively.
 These kind of centres were – with just a few adjustments – better equipped for handling the increase in rest mail.
 As a result, these distributors have seen their market share increase along with the growth in small parcel shipments.
 Where courier services used to be more or less solely about delivering documents, i.e. flat items, they now make up a significant part of the market for handling small parcels.

 Distributors who invest in a new sortation system based on parcel mix projections will be much better equipped to handle rest mail while still being able to handle regular and large items.